thibaut-neoledge/azure-docs.fr-fr/articles/storage/storage-dotnet-shared-access-signature-part-2.md

     static string GetBlobSasUri(CloudBlobContainer container)
     {
         //Get a reference to a blob within the container.
         CloudBlockBlob blob = container.GetBlockBlobReference("sasblob.txt");

         //Upload text to the blob.
 If the blob does not yet exist, it will be created.
         //If the blob does exist, its existing content will be overwritten. string blobContent = "This blob will be accessible to clients via a Shared Access Signature.";
         MemoryStream ms = new MemoryStream(Encoding.UTF8.GetBytes(blobContent));
         ms.Position = 0;
         using (ms)
         {
             blob.UploadFromStream(ms);
         }

         //Set the expiry time and permissions for the blob.
         //In this case the start time is specified as a few minutes in the past, to mitigate clock skew.
         //The shared access signature will be valid immediately.
         SharedAccessBlobPolicy sasConstraints = new SharedAccessBlobPolicy();
         sasConstraints.SharedAccessStartTime = DateTime.UtcNow.AddMinutes(-5);
         sasConstraints.SharedAccessExpiryTime = DateTime.UtcNow.AddHours(24);
         sasConstraints.Permissions = SharedAccessBlobPermissions.Read | SharedAccessBlobPermissions.Write;

         //Generate the shared access signature on the blob, setting the constraints directly on the signature. string sasBlobToken = blob.GetSharedAccessSignature(sasConstraints);

         //Return the URI string for the container, including the SAS token. return blob.Uri + sasBlobToken;
     }

-Ajoutez les lignes suivantes à la fin de la méthode **Main()**, avant l'appel à **Console.ReadLine()**, pour appeler **GetBlobSasUri()** et écrire l'URI de la signature d'accès partagé sur la fenêtre de la console :
+Ajoutez les lignes suivantes à la fin de la méthode **Main()** avant d’appeler **Console.ReadLine()** pour appeler **GetBlobSasUri()** et écrire l’URI de la signature d’accès partagé dans la fenêtre de la console :

     //Generate a SAS URI for a blob within the container, without a stored access policy.
     Console.WriteLine("Blob SAS URI: " + GetBlobSasUri(container));